Glossary of Business Insurance Terms

 • Review customer feedback from similar products to identify problem areas.

-• Finally, be sure to invest in comprehensive product label warnings as well as detailed user manuals.
-This will help you to establish assumption of risk if and when a consumer sues you over an alleged product defect.
+• Finally, be sure to invest in comprehensive product label warnings, as well as detailed user manuals.
+This'll help you to establish assumption of risk if and when a consumer sues you over an alleged product defect.

 Get free quotes and compare policies with Insureon